-ENV/BIO 625 Community Ecology and Evolution
+ENV/BIO 625 Community Ecology

+and Evolution

-and Evolution 3 credits This is a seminar covering the concepts of ecological niche theory, its development and applications both to modern community studies and to community ecology through geological time.
+This is a seminar covering the concepts of ecological niche theory, its development and applications both to modern community studies and to community ecology through geological time.
 The intimate relationships between community ecology, geologic history, and the patterns of evolution and extinction of eukaryotes are examined through selected readings from peer-review and first-order synthetic papers, discussions, and analyses.

-ENV/PHY 630 Concepts of Energy Utilization
+ENV/PHY 630 Concepts of

+Energy Utilization